ziadTarek30/Smart-Eye-dairy/README.md

-Acknowledgement

-“Alhamdulillah — all praise and thanks to Allah, who gave me the clarity and power to see this project through to the end.
-To my family, thank you for being my greatest blessing.
-Your love, prayers, patience and support have been my anchor through every high and low.
-You believed in me even when I doubted myself, and for that, I am forever grateful.
-This journey wouldn’t have been the same without your presence beside me, and this achievement is just as much yours as it is mine.”
-Mahmoud Hamada

 Abstract
 The Smart-Eye Dairy project is a computer vision-based system designed to enhance safety, quality control, and operational efficiency in dairy production facilities.
 Using deep learning and real-time video analytics, the system performs multiple critical tasks including: detecting personal protective equipment (PPE) compliance, distinguishing between customers and factory workers, identifying incomplete or underfilled milk bottles on the production line, and recognizing fallen bottles on the factory floor.
 These functions aim to ensure product consistency, reduce waste, and improve workplace safety.
 The system leverages models such as YOLOv8 for object detection and is integrated into a modular pipeline that can be adapted to various dairy environments.
 Smart-Eye Dairy addresses a significant need for automation in factory monitoring and quality assurance through scalable AI technology.